VeryAngryProgrammer/veryangryprogrammer.github.io/_posts/2017-09-23-1-conferences.md

 heading: Programming Conferences - Things That Make Me Angry
 ---

 > _This post is the first in a series on things that make me angry.
-If this post on things that makes me angry happens to make you angry, I've created an easy script that you can use to [send me hate mail](https://github.com/VeryAngryProgrammer/hate-mail-script)._
+If this post on things that make me angry happens to make you angry, I've created an easy script that you can use to [send me hate mail](https://github.com/VeryAngryProgrammer/hate-mail-script)._

 Programming conferences can be great fun, but they can also be a hive for obnoxious morons.
-I would rather spend a weekend with a grumpy Gorilla than some of the people I have been locked in these hell halls with.
+I would rather spend a weekend with a grumpy gorilla than some of the people I have been locked in these hell halls with.
 Here is my list of conference characters that make me angry.

 ### Quentin the Questioner